hack4impact-upenn/maps4all/README.md

 ## Setting up

 If you have not yet done so, visit maps4all.org and create an account.
 This will guide you through the creation of your Heroku account and the installation of the Heroku tools.
-In my OS (Winows 10), I can then run "bash" to open the window in which to run the instructions below.
+To develop locally on Windows 10, we (@sbue and myself, independently) used Windows Subsystem for Linux and additionally installed Heroku CLI in Ubuntu terminal and deployed with the client.

 ##### Clone the repo